Paragraphs

 Professional Recognition

 To practise law in Hong Kong, LLB graduates must pass the Postgraduate Certificate in Laws (PCLL).
-The Department of Professional Legal Education of the Faculty of Law at HKU offers a one-year full-time or two-year part-time certificate course.
-Thereafter, to become a solicitor, a graduate must spend two years as a trainee solicitor in a law firm, or in the Department of Justice, while prospective barristers must undertake 12 months of pupillage.
-Admission to the PCLL offered by the Faculty of Law is open to law graduates from the University and other approved universities and similar institutions in Hong Kong, and also to holders of other recognised law qualifications acceptable to the PCLL providers who can demonstrate competence in the required core subjects.
-Admission is competitive: the selection criteria include the standard and origin of the applicant's first degree in law.
+The Faculty of Law at HKU offers a one-year full-time or two-year part-time programme.
+Upon completion, prospective solicitors must spend two years training as a trainee solicitor at a law firm or in the Department of Justice, and prospective barristers need to complete 12 months of pupillage.
+Admission to the PCLL offered by the Faculty of Law is open to law graduates from HKU and other approved universities and institutions in Hong Kong.
+Holders of other approved law qualifications who can demonstrate competence in the required core subjects are also eligible to apply.
+Admission is competitive and primarily based on the origin of the applicant's first law degree.

 Wooden chair behind a wooden table with a book open